PlanQK/EnergyUnitCommitment/README.md

 file which can be used right away.
 The recipe will start an optimization run for every combination of network, config file and setting found by in the makefile.
 The result of the optimization will be saved as a JSON file.

-This repository also contains some auxiliary scripts to generate problem instance and analyze results.
+This repository also contains some auxiliary scripts to generate problem instances and analyze results.
 Using those will be explained later.

 ### Available solvers